presents

 - references:

-- One stage treatment of congenital dislocation of the hip in children 3 to 10 years old.
-Functional and radiographic study.
+- One-stage treatment of congenital dislocation of the hip in children three to ten years old.
+Functional and radiographic results.

 - Older Child: